 “It was my desire to have an extended family because I had a lonesome childhood with no sibling to relate with.
 I don’t want such for any of my children hence my desire to marry more wives who do not only fulfill the stated aim but keep me company in all respects”

-His marriage spree saw him unite with his third wife Princess Rukaiyatu who made the most additions of seven children to the family when compared to the six born by his fourth wife Fatima Shettima who he got married to in 1986.
+His marriage spree saw him unite with his third wife, Princess Rukaiyatu, who made the most additions of seven children to the family when compared to the six born by his fourth wife, Fatima Shettima, who he got married to in 1986.

-Similarly, seven were born to him by his third wife Princess Yakubu, 6 by his fourth wife Fatima Shetimma while Jennifer who became the defacto fourth wife after the divorce of Ladi Yakubu, made an addition of three children.
+Similarly, seven were born to him by his third wife, Princess Yakubu, six by his fourth wife, Fatima Shetimma, while Jennifer, who became the de facto fourth wife after the divorce of Ladi Yakubu, made an addition of three children.

-He is vast in Islamic Literacy and abhorred western education, a development which got him into trouble for trying to deprive his son of the then compulsory western education.
+He is vast in Islamic Literacy and didn’t follow western education.
+This development got him into trouble for trying to deprive his son of the then-compulsory western education.

-He got drowned (in December 1957) while trying to cross the Mayo Choncha River, a water body on the outskirts of Toungo in present day Adamawa state.
-His remains were recovered a day after and interred according to Islamic rites
+According to reports, he lost his life through drowning (in December 1957).
+While trying to cross the Mayo Choncha River, a water body on the outskirts of Toungo in present-day Adamawa State.

-Recounting the sad incident years later Atiku gave insights into the life of his father;
+Recounting the sad incident years later, Atiku gave insights into the life of his father;

 “He was a simple, hard working, kind, honest and God-fearing man.
 I miss him a lot and wish he had lived long enough to see the benefits of Western education in my life.
 Nonetheless, I built an Islamic primary school at his burial site years later to immortalize him”.